We're getting drinks in? Bloody finally, I'll have an 'mmmmm' tea, that's tea with whiskey, preferably more whiskey than t-

 Finally, the Japanese physical PS4 and Switch releases of the game have reversible covers drawn by Kenya Suzuki, seen on the Playism page.

-Kenya Suzuki has also put together an artbook, VA-11 Hall-A ENTANGLEMENT! which includes all his previous art based on the game.
+Kenya Suzuki has also put together an artbook, VA-11 Hall-A ENTANGLEMENT! which includes the Galko-chan one-shot and all his previous art based on the game.

 ...
 Anyway, the message here is, read Please Tell Me!
 Galko-chan.